 Food Ready for Harvest

 This is a great time for greens both wild and cultivated.
 On the cultivated side the options are mostly dominated by the Brassicaceae.
 Broccoli, Brussel Sprouts, Cabbage, Cauliflower, Collards, Kale and Kohlrabi are all members of the same species but different varieties of Brassica oleracea.
-Then there are the Asian members of the Brassica rapa group such as Asian Cabbage, Bok Choi, Pak Choi and Tat Soi among others. i am about to make a bunch more pesto from Nasturtium (Tropaeolum majus) and Tulsi (Ocimum tenuiflorum) greens before the upcoming killing frost and also kraut from naturalized Brassicas.
+Then there are the Asian members of the Brassica rapa group such as Asian Cabbage, Bok Choi, Pak Choi and Tat Soi among others.

 The Fungal Plant Connection

 The plant and fungal kingdoms are intrinsically linked in so many ways.
 No better example being the phenomenon of Lichens that combine in one organism elements of both on a fundamental level (Brodo et al., 2001; Purvis, 2000; Richardson, 1975; Stephenson, 2010).
 This website focuses mostly on plants specifically, being such a marvelously diverse and never endingly deep area of study unto itself.
 That said a class highlighting some of the essential interconnections of the botanical and mycological realms especially in relation to current and future resilience and sustainability is clearly in order.
 A definitive and free resource is available from the Royal Botanic Gardens, Kew in London, England.
 The title is The State of the World’s Plants and Fungi 2020.